 Reception and Response Studies

 Professor Haase's research on German, French, English, and American literature and film spans topics from the 18th century to the present.
 His publications include articles in journals such as Fabula, The Lion and the Unicorn, Narrative Culture, Gramarye, German Politics and Society, Modern Austrian Literature, Monatshefte, Romance Notes, and English Language Notes.
 He has edited The Reception of Grimms’ Fairy Tales: Responses, Reactions, Revisions (1993), an edition of Joseph Jacobs’s English Fairy Tales and More English Fairy Tales (2002), Fairy Tales and Feminism: New Approaches (2004), the 3-volume Greenwood Encyclopedia of Folktales and Fairy Tales (2008), and, with co-editor Prof. Anne E. Duggan, its 4-volume revised and expanded edition, Folktales and Fairy Tales: Texts and Traditions from around the World (2016).
 He has contributed essays to numerous books and articles to the Enzyklopädie des Märchens.
 He is general editor of the Series in Fairy-Tale Studies published by Wayne State University Press and former editor of the international journal Marvels & Tales: Journal of Fairy-Tale Studies.
-He serves on the editorial boards of Marvels & Tales and Narrative Culture; and on the advisory board of Fairy Tale Review and the Sussex Centre for Folklore, Fairy Tales, and Fantasy.
+He serves on the editorial boards of Marvels & Tales and Wayne State University Press; and on the advisory boards of Fairy Tale Review, Gramarye, and the Sussex Centre for Folklore, Fairy Tales, and Fantasy.
+He also serves on the Wayne State University Press Board of Visitors as vice chair.

 Education – Degrees, Licenses, Certifications